 - Add butter, celery and onions to a skillet over medium heat and cook for 5 minutes stirring occasionally.

 - Add the salt, pepper, thyme and sage.
-Cook until tender then add apples and cranberries and cook for 2 minutes longer.
+Cook until tender then add apples and cook for 2 minutes longer.

 - While vegetables are cooking add unseasoned stuffing to a large mixing bowl.
 When vegetable mixture is done cooking transfer to mixing bowl and toss together with bread cubes.